justanotheratom/ccw/README.md

 # CCW (Claude Code Workspace)

-CCW is a CLI for creating and managing Claude Code development workspaces using git worktrees and tmux sessions.
+CCW is a fast CLI that spins up Claude Code workspaces using git worktrees and tmux.
+It gives you a repeatable two-pane layout (Claude Code on the left, lazygit on the right), automatic worktree/branch wiring, and one-command attach/resume so you can hop between features without manual setup.

 ## Features
 - `ccw new <repo> <branch>`: create a worktree, tmux session, and launch Claude/lazygit.